gauranshkumar/oops_practical/README.md

 # oops_practical
-A repoitory of all of the Object Oriented Programming in C++ Practicals
+A repository of all of the Object Oriented Programming in C++ Practicals